ziriax/MonoGame.Framework.WpfInterop/Readme.md

 # Changelog

+**v1.2.0**

+* Added dependency on MonoGame.Framework.WindowsDX nuget package to prevent accidental use of different platform versions

 **v1.1.1**

 * Added SetCursor function to WpfMouse which now allows resetting the cursor (the monogame Mouse.SetPosition function would throw due to not finding a Winforms window)